lw8192/Red-Team-Dev/Assembly/README.md

 (gdb) set dis intel      #view Assembly code in Intel format (gdb) set disassembly-flavor intel     #set assembly language to Intel, different syntax (gdb) list       #view source code, if program is compiled with debugging symbols
+ #shows diassessmbly of main, value of EIP (memory address that points to an instruction in main).
+Instructions before: function prologue.
 (gdb) list main  #view source code of a function
 (gdb) break 9    #set a breakpoint at line 9
 (gdb) break main  #set a breakpoint at main